AmanSawhney/Alpha-Blog/README.md

 # Alpha-Blog
-This is a project outlined in the Udemy Ruby on Rails course.
+>Note: This is made while following the Complete Ruby on Rails course available at <a href="http://Udemy.com"> Udemy </a>

 ## What is it?